 The International Bartender Association has deemed the classic Screwdriver as an official cocktail.
 Here’s a brief history and a guide to making them.

 Vodka started to become popular in the US in 1949.
 There are even mentions of this cocktail back then, but the exact history is up for debate.
 It is claimed that American aviators were among the first to popularize it.
 It is also claimed that American oil workers in the Persian Gulf would add secret vodka into their OJs.
-The name is said to come from them tools to mix their drinks, as no spoon was to hand.
+The name is said to come from them tools to mix their drinks, as no spoon was available.

 An easy, two-ingredient cocktail, it’s not beyond the realm of possibility that the drink started being made in several places at roughly the same sort of time.
 Mixing sparkling wine, and orange juice to create a Mimosa had already been around twenty years by this stage, and it’s an easy swap from wine to vodka.